robtweed/internet-radio-recorder/README.md

 The easiest way to use the *internet-radio-recorder* module is to use my pre-built installation repository.

-The current version will only run on an Apple Mac computer running MacOS (any version).

 Make sure you have the following installed on your computer:

 - Node.js version 18.11 or later
 - VLC (version 3.x or later)
-- git (this is usually included in XCode on a Mac, but other options may be available - check on Google).
+- git (this is usually included in XCode on a Mac, but other options may be available - check on Google.
+It is readily available as a standard package for Linux).

-Now do the following using the MacOS Terminal window:
+Now do the following using a Terminal window:

 - Navigate to the folder of your choice, and then clone my BBC Radio Recorder repository: